marco402/plugin-Rtl433-for-SdrSharp/README.md

            -Added 27 devices(default/default+disabled/all)(150/174/180)-->(177/202/208).
      -Added a column number of messages received in the list devices window.

-## Installation
-For all versions, the location of the plugins is indicated in the SDRSharp.config or SDRSharp file.exe.config, under the key core.pluginsDirectory.Il is thus possible to have 1 single plugin folder for several SDRSharp versions.

-​Warning:3 differents SDRSharp installations.
-Since version 1830, there is no longer a bin folder, just put the 3 dll either in the plugins folder either in plugins/DLL_433 no need for key.
-For versions that have sdrsharp.exe in a bin folder.
-In this case, position yourself in C:SDRSharp/plugins
-    - Create a folder RTL_433 and place the 3 dlls there.
-    - Important:Delete the 3 dlls if they are in bin.
-    - Delete the key if it is in plugins.xml.

-For older SDRSharp versions:
-- Installation of SDRSharp (tested with version 1.0.0.1788)
-  - Place the files from the install folder (SDRSharp.Rtl_433.dll rtl_433.dll and GraphLib.dll) in the SDRSharp folder.
-  - Add the line <add key="RTL_433" value="SDRSharp.Rtl_433.Rtl_433_Plugin, SDRSharp .Rtl_433" /> in the plugins file.xml

-## Launch
-After configuring SDRSharp (see chapter configuration, this information is initially recalled in the plugin window).
-The play button of SDR validates the start button of the sdr_433 plugin.
-Start button to activate the plugin.
-Then wait for a recognized message.
-The -MLevel button just adds 4 information to the device window.
-for more details on rtl_433 see https://triq.org/rtl_433/OPERATION.html#inputs
-The plugin works correctly with SDRSharp versions 1788,1811 and the original version on github.

-## Previous versions
 Version 1.5.0.0 1 August 2021
   - Modifications
       -Add a third radio button under the start button to display a new window type: